Betty Guard: 1834 kidnapping

+Her survival is said to have been sustained by her love for her children, but additionally her limited knowledge of te reo Māori allowed her to remind her captors of the "rewards" they would potentially benefit from in future if they kept her alive.

 On 31 August 1834, the HMS Alligator and the Isabella sailed from Sydney on a rescue mission with three officers and 65 soldiers, and joined by Jacky Guard and his men.
 The leader of the mission, Captain Robert Lambert, was under orders from Governor Bourke to effect the rescue by force if peaceful means were not effective.
 He also decided not to offer a ransom to the Māori.
 The mission recovered eight surviving sailors from Moturoa island on 21 September 1834, and on 25 September found Betty and her daughter at Te Namu pā.
 The pā was attacked and burnt down by the soldiers, Oaoiti was bayoneted and kidnapped by Jacky and his men, and Guard's Māori captors took her further along the coast to another pā at Waimate.
+Coney states that critics in the press at the time speculated how "if [Guard] had been killed...her would-be rescuers would have been to blame", due to their rough handling of the rescue mission.

 On 1 October 1834, a prisoner exchange took place with Betty and her daughter being yielded in exchange for the return of Oaoiti.
 In order to rescue Guard's son, the ships attacked the pā at Waimate on 8 October.
 A number of Māori people were slaughtered in the confrontation.
 While the rescue of John Guard Jr was successful, the mission was criticised in the British House of Commons and by humanitarian organisations for using excessive force.

 Aftermath

 Guard returned to Sydney with her husband and children.
 Her daughter died eight months after the events, and there were rumours that Guard gave birth to twins fathered by Oaoiti.
 She had her second son with Jacky Guard in November 1835, and in early 1836 the family returned to Kākāpō Bay and resettled in New Zealand.

-Guard had five more children with Jacky, who died in 1857, and was buried at Kākāpō Bay after her death in 1870 at the age of 55.
+Guard lived at Kākāpō Bay for the rest of her life, and was buried there after she died in 1870 at the age of 55.
+She had had five more children with Jacky, who pre-deceased her, dying in 1857.
 Near the end of her life she was described as "a most remarkable woman, tall and thin and very alert".
 In 2005 New Zealand author Fiona Kidman published The Captive Wife, a novel about the kidnapping.
 Guard's descendants were still living in Kākāpō Bay in 2009.
 The tortoiseshell comb that saved Guard's life in the attack is in the collections at Te Papa, New Zealand's national museum.